1-Platform/op-components/packages/opc-header/README.md

 # This is opc-header 👋

-Web component based on lit-element, it can be used as a other element of HTML for example <opc-header> </opc-header>
+Web component based on lit-element, it can be used as a other element of HTML example <opc-header> </opc-header>

 https://docs.google.com/document/d/1PoxpPsret2njugkAG_YBmlS3ZNkDd0MTY-JZKDbesrQ/edit#heading=h.w85tasqfwpfc